comit/sonoff-bridge/Understanding-SwitchMode-and-SwitchTopic.md

 The standard Sonoff device has a relay to turn on/off an external device and a button to toggle the state of the relay.

-By default the confuguration for the button looks like this:
+By default the configuration for the button looks like this:

 ```
 SwitchMode=0 (Set switch mode to TOGGLE)